What’s NT Live?

 What’s that you say?
 You love me and all, but London’s a bit . . . out of the question?

 Well, where do you go to the movies?
-Because now you can miraculously see The National’s exceptional productions at the movie theater.
-It’s called “NT Live,” and if you get any charge from the stage at all, you better get yourself there.
-You may doubt the successful juxtaposition of stage and cinema screen, but try it.
-And it’s gonna be pricier than the latest J. J. Abrams flick, but (all together now): TRY.
+Because now you can enjoy The National’s exceptional productions at the movie theater.
+It’s called “NT Live,” and if you get any charge from the stage at all, you should get yourself there.
+You may doubt the successful juxtaposition of stage and screen, but try it.
+I’m afraid it’s going to be pricier than the latest J. J. Abrams, but again I say: TRY.
 IT.

 Recent productions include an encore of the critically acclaimed adaptation of Mark Haddon’s book The Curious Incident of the Dog in the Night-time (coming to Broadway in autumn 2014) and King Lear starring British stage acting royalty Simon Russell Beale.
 Summer 2014 will see the broadcast of A Small Family Business by Alan Ayckbourn.
 It’s been called “a fast and furious farce,” and I can’t wait.

-In the thrilling moment when the lights dimmed, the crowd hushed, the eyes riveted to the slow rise of the crimson curtain, and a single, unamplified voice struck the silence . . .
-I knew I’d found some sort of home.
+Lastly, thanks to my Mom for the pair of Grand Rapids Civic Theatre season tickets she gifted me for each year of high school.
+And props to my sporting friend John D., who often came along.
+In the thrilling moment when the lights dimmed, the crowd hushed, the eyes riveted to the slow rise of the crimson curtain, and a single, unamplified voice struck the silence, I knew I’d found some sort of home.

 NT Live Performance Reviews by Lynne Blaszak